Agent Integration

 Lexicon plugins can contribute additional tools and resources.

-See the Spells guide for details.
+See the Ops guide for details.

 When to Use What